Ceramic knives have their blades made from zirconium oxide. So far, diamonds are the only material that we know is harder.

 The blades can stay sharp for years without sharpening, and won’t rust or stain.

-Most Ceramic Knives come with a list of instructions about what not to use them for.
-This can be problematic if you have lots of other people -- friends, guests, etc – who aren’t aware of the more delicate treatment the knife requires, or, if you have acquired the knives second-hand and the instructions have been lost.
+Most ceramic knives come with a list of instructions about what not to use them for.
+This can be problematic if you have lots of other people — friends, guests, etc – who aren’t aware of the more delicate treatment the knife requires, or, if you have acquired the knives second-hand and the instructions have been lost.

 Sharpening ceramic knives

 Still, ceramic knives will never be as sharp as a sharp metal knife, so they are not as good for paring, only slicing.
 But they are good knives for those who would never get around to getting steel knives sharpened, as they’ll have sharp knives longer.
 Some people, though, find them too light: they prefer a knife to have more “heft.”